IMM 5257 Schedule 1 Explained (IEC Canada)

 • does not need signing.

-• You cannot rename the form when saving it.
-You must keep the same file name.
+• You must keep the same file name.

 • Save the form with the same name in another location than where it was downloaded.

-• Then upload from there.
+• Then upload it from there.

 How to fill out the IMM 5257 SCH1 form: